The Aboriginal Child & Youth Wellness Program

 RECONNECT YOUTH VILLAGE

-Reconnect Youth Village is a Ministry of Children and Family Development (MCFD) contracted program providing voluntary youth-centered service; provide safe, secure, stable and nurturing emergency drop-in shelter services, and daily integrated service programming to street involved and/or high risk youth.
+Reconnect Youth Village is a Ministry of Children and Family Development (MCFD) contracted program providing voluntary youth-centered service; provide safe, secure, stable and nurturing emergency drop-in shelter services, and daily integrated service programming to youth.

 Mission Statement: